kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Funnel validates the data before sending the request to the Document Controller.
+* The Funnel then validates the formatted data and sends it to the Document Controller.

-* The Document Controller calls the Storage Engine.
+* The Document Controller then requests the document from the Storage Engine.

-* The Storage Engine performs an HTTP request to get the data from the data storage.
+* The Storage Engine retrieves the data from the document store (Elasticsearch) and returns a document to the Document Controller which looks like this:

-The content returned by Elasticsearch looks like the following:

 ```javascript
 {
   "_index": "mainindex",